Homeopathic Remedies for ADHD: Research and Reviews of Popular Options

 A prominent feature of homeopathic medicine is that each patient will ideally receive an individualized treatment plan, tailored to his or her symptoms and biology.
-The homeopath (a professional specializing in homeopathy) assesses each patient with ADHD, and works to create a personalized mix of homeopathic substances designed to target his or her unique symptoms of inattention, hyperactivity, anxiety, or insomnia.
+The homeopath (a professional specializing in homeopathy) assesses each patient with ADHD, and works to create a personalized mix of homeopathic substances designed to target his or her unique symptoms of inattention, hyperactivity, anxiety, or sleeping disorders.
 As such, it’s difficult to predict exactly which homeopathic remedies will work best for you or your child — or if they’ll work at all.

 Below, we’ve outlined several of the most common homeopathic remedies used by individuals with ADHD; to find out more or to start a homeopathic treatment plan, seek out a trained homeopath in your area.

 1. Coffea cruda: Made from unroasted coffee beans, the homeopathic remedy coffea cruda claims to have the exact opposite effect as a cup of joe: it unwinds the mind instead of revving it up, and is most often used to combat sleeplessness and racing thoughts in children and adults with ADHD.

 ADDitude blogger Kristen Caven describes coffea cruda as a “magic bullet” for herself and for her son, both of who have ADHD.
 “I take coffea cruda in the middle of the night when my heart is beating fast because I drank coffee at a dinner party,” she writes in a blog post.
 “My little guy, from about age 9 or 10, self-administers this remedy (it’s very safe) on nights when his thoughts race like sports cars in his head as he lies there in the dark.”